nullcatalyst/ts-pack/README.md

 ## Some notable caveats

 1. It does not support importing via the `require()` function.
 Any call to `require()` will stay as such, and will not get merged. *This may be changed at a later date.*
-2. Currently, it only supports merging files that are imported using relative paths.
-In other words, imports starting with `./` or `../`.
+2. Currently, it only supports merging files that are **not** found in the `node_modules` folder.
+This is to avoid trying to merge native/C++ modules.
 This should not be an issue for the most part, but does mean that it is not possible to include node_modules libraries inline.
 I am working on a way to configure which libraries should be included or excluded, in much the same way as webpack.
+This will most likely involve adding additional fields to the tsconfig file.
 3. *Caveat emptor.* This is probably not production ready.
 Use at your own risk.
 I suggest thoroughly testing the output if you plan on using this in your own projects.

 [npm]: https://img.shields.io/npm/v/ts-pack.svg